talboger/fastdist/README.md

 Newer versions of fastdist (> 1.0.0) also add partial implementations of sklearn.metrics which also show significant speed improvements.

+What's new in each version:

-Along with adding several sklearn.metrics functions, fastdist 1.1.0 fixes an error in the Chebyshev distance calculation and adds slight speed optimizations.
+- 1.1.0: adds implementation of several sklearn.metrics functions, fixes an error in the Chebyshev distance calculation and adds slight speed optimizations.
+- 1.1.1: large speed optimizations for confusion matrix-based metrics (see more about this in the "1.1.1 speed improvements" section), fix precision and recall scores

 ## Installation